-Of our 30,000 trees, all but one of the UK's 33 native species are represented.
-In specific areas of our site, specimens from overseas can be found; for instance, in our Far East area you will find examples of dogwood and tulip trees, whilst in our Mediterranean Campaigns area you will discover black pines representing the battles of the Italian Campaign.
+Both British native species and specimen trees can be found amongst our 30,000 plus trees within the Arboretum.
+In specific areas of our site, trees from temperate regions from around the world can be found; for instance, in our Far East area you will find examples of dogwood and tulip trees, whilst in our Mediterranean Campaigns area you will discover cork oaks and black pines.

 Dawn Redwoods can be found behind the British Korean Veterans memorial.
 These magnificent trees, identified as a ‘living fossil’ in 1941, once blanketed the entire Northern Hemisphere and were thought to be extinct by Western botanists until their rediscovery in 1941 in the Szechuan Province of China.